Vonshad/Offensive_Sec/writeups/tomghost.md

 ### *Port 22 -- SSH*

-While it is nice to know SSH is enabled, this isn't usually a way in.
+While it is nice to know SSH is enabled, SSH isn't usually a way in initially.

 ## **Step 2 : EXPLOITATION**